Defending Our Rights: Protect Aotearoa

 NZ–Singapore Essential Supplies Treaty – Safeguarding Supply Chains or Surrendering Emergency Powers?

-This treaty would prevent New Zealand from using a recognised international trade safeguard designed for critical shortages of essential goods.
-Covered products include fuel, medicines, medical equipment, construction materials, industrial inputs, and other strategic resources.
+Key concerns include the treaty's restriction on New Zealand's ability to use recognised international trade safeguards during critical shortages of essential goods, including fuel, medicines, medical equipment, construction materials, and other strategic supplies.

 Emergency powers exist for emergencies.
 Once surrendered, they may not be available when they are needed most.